moonmaster9000/couch_visible/readme.markdown

 ### Hidden by default

 Mixing it into your document will create a boolean "couch_visible" property on your document.
-By default, documents will be hidden; if you'd prefer your documents to be visible by default, simply use the `visible_by_default?` macro:
+By default, documents will be hidden; if you'd prefer your documents to be visible by default, simply use the `shown_by_default!` macro:

     class Article < CouchRest::Model::Base
       include CouchVisible
-      visible_by_default true
+      shown_by_default!
     end